Ellen-Zhang-Data/Ellen-Zhang-Data/README.md

 - ⚡ Fun fact: ...
 -->

+# Hey there 👋, I’m Ellen!

-I'm Ellen Zhang, a data-driven problem solver with a background in **Statistical Science** & **Economics** and a strong interest in **data analytics**, **business intelligence**, and **social impact research**.
-I graduated from the University of Toronto 🎓 with a focus on **data analytics and economics**, and I’m passionate about using data to drive meaningful change—whether that’s through improving logistics, optimizing operations, or supporting community-focused projects.
+I’m a data-driven problem solver with a background in **Statistical Science** 📊 & **Economics** 📈, and I **graduated from the University of Toronto** 🎓.
+I love turning messy data into insights that actually **make a difference** — whether that’s improving customer experiences 💬, streamlining operations ⚙️, or supporting projects that help communities 🌱.

-## 💡 What I’m interested in
+## 💡 What I’m Into
 - 📊 Data analytics & BI
 - 🤖 Machine learning & AI for social good
-- 🧠 Behavioural and social data research
+- 🧠 Understanding people through behavioral & social data
-- 📦 Supply chain optimization
+- 📦 Supply chain and operations optimization
-- 📈 Business process automation
+- 📈 Automating processes to save time and effort

-## 🧰 Tools & Technologies
+## 🛠 Tools I Play With
-Python • R • SQL • Power BI • Excel (VBA, PivotTable, Power Query) • Tableau • Java • Stata • Git
+Python • R • SQL • Power BI • Excel (VBA, PivotTables, Power Query) • Tableau • Java • Stata • Git

-## 🌱 Currently learning
+## 🌱 Learning Right Now
-- Advanced Power BI DAX and M functions
+- Advanced Power BI DAX & M functions
-- Cloud-based data pipelines (Azure, BigQuery)
+- Cloud data pipelines (Azure & BigQuery)
-- Real-world logistics modelling
+- Applying data to real-world logistics problems

-## 🎯 Goals
+## 🎯 My Goals
-- Contribute to open-source analytics or research projects
+- Contribute to open-source projects or research that has a real impact
-- Transition into full-time roles in **data analysis**, **research**, or **operations analytics**
+- Step into full-time roles in **data analysis**, **business analysis**, or **operations analytics**
-- Explore more opportunities in **tech for good**
+- Explore opportunities in **tech for good**

 ## 🌟 Fun facts
 - 📸 I love photography, especially nature and cityscapes